VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **A group of people that are hired to clap at a performance are called a claque**
+- ⚡ Daily fun fact: **The country with the highest consumption of candy at 29.5 pounds annually per person is Denmark**

 <h3 align="left">Connect with me:</h3>
 <p align="left">